MiniSharpy/ModManager/README.md

 # ModManager
-A simple mod manager that uses hard links to non-destructively install and mods and works on Linux.
+A simple mod manager that uses hard links to non-destructively install mods and works on Linux.